microsoftgraph/msgraph-sample-azurefunction-csharp/tutorial/04-implement-web-api.md

     :::code language="csharp" source="../demo/GraphTutorial/Startup.cs" id="StartupSnippet":::

+    This code will enable [dependency injection](https://docs.microsoft.com/azure/azure-functions/functions-dotnet-dependency-injection) in your Azure Functions, exposing the `IConfiguration` object.

 ### Create an on-behalf-of authentication provider

 1. Create a new directory in the **GraphTutorial** directory named **Authentication**.